jeffeb3/MarlinBuilder/README.md

 scripts, push to a new branch, and then let github actions build a .zip for you.
 Download the zip, and look at the Configuration files it produced.
 You should then also do a runtime test by flashing the board with the firmware file, or flash it through arduino.

+Don't forget to set the version number in src/core/version.
+I don't have a good way to do that automatically.